-Montana has some of the longest hunting seasons in the West, healthy herds of game and access to millions of acres of public and private land.
+Montana has some of the longest hunting seasons in the West, healthy herds of game, and access to millions of acres of public and private land.
 Montana wildlife managers structure seasons to provide a wide variety of hunting experiences with a strong emphasis on sustainable opportunity.

 Before hunting, you need to determine the following:

-The Apprentice Hunter program allows anyone 10 or older to hunt for up to two years without completing a hunter education course.
+The Apprentice Hunter Program allows anyone 10 or older to hunt for up to two years without completing a Hunter Education course.
 Certain restrictions apply.

-Montana manages abundant populations of game animals, including deer, elk, antelope, ducks, geese, swans, game birds and furbearers.
+Montana manages abundant populations of game animals, including deer, elk, antelope, ducks, geese, swans, game birds, and furbearers.

-Montana’s vast 147,164 square miles is divided into seven administrative regions.
+Montana’s vast 147,164 square miles are divided into seven administrative regions.
 Each region is broken down into hunting districts.
 The regions are numbered 1 through 7 with the hunting districts in the region corresponding to that number.
 Example: Region 1 hunting districts start with 1 or 001; Region 2 starts with 2 or 002, etc.

 Montana offers a six-week archery season; a five-week general big game season; a 101-day waterfowl season; spring and fall turkey and bear seasons; a six-month wolf season, and a liberal upland game bird season.